SimonAtelier/VillagerHockey/README.md

 - **Description** Displayable description of the achievement.
 - **Points** The Amount of points given to the player by unlocking the achievement.
 - **Progress** Determines the type of the achievement.
-- **Achive Conditions** One or more conditionsw hich must be fulfilled to unlock the specific achievement.
+- **Achive Conditions** One or more conditions which must be fulfilled to unlock the specific achievement.

 ### Achievements Condition Keys
 An achievement is unlocked by one or more 'Achieve Conditions'.
 An Achieve Condition references to a specific game statistic value defined by a key.